s-zil/thugil/README.md

 (a) It will make learning C programming, especially Macro feature of header files in C programming, a fun activity for low-resourced languages such as the Zou.

-(b) The Macro Utilities such as LEIGOU, SUAHLAM, etc will become valuable linguistic resources for students of C language.
+(b) The Macro Utilities in `thugil1 repository such as LEIGOU, SUAHLAM, etc will become valuable linguistic resources for students of C language.